louMoxy/project-nightingale/content/_index.md

   alignment: left
   textAlignment: left
   has_padding: true
+  headline: Project Nightingale x My Arthritis App
+  headerColor: "#36E4DA"
+  content: Project Nightingale was launched in 2018 by the Royal National Hospital
+    for Rheumatic Diseases (RNHRD) in Bath, and is now entering an exciting new phase in collaboration with social purpose company Ampersand Health and the existing My Arthritis app!<br><br>Project Nightingale allows people with axial spondyloarthritis (axSpA) to track daily symptoms and behaviour via a smartphone app.
+You can log how you are feeling on a day-to-day basis using trackers, and then view your logged symptoms over time via a graph.
+This provides you with a detailed record of how you have been feeling over time and can help you gain a better understanding of your symptoms and how they fluctuate.
+The app will allow you to connect your wearable device if you have one.
+If you are consented to the Bath Spondyloarthritis Research Biobank, this unique data can then be used for research into axSpA, to help us gain a better understanding of the condition.<br><br>Visit our <a href="https://eur01.safelinks.protection.outlook.com/?url=https%3A%2F%2Fpublications.ampersandhealth.co.uk%2Fview%2F472283392%2F&amp;data=04%7C01%7Crlb60%40bath.ac.uk%7Caf1aa8a4dfa94cd13f8f08d9e18677f0%7C377e3d224ea1422db0ad8fcc89406b9e%7C0%7C0%7C637788789951521814%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000&amp;sdata=PUTABizZq4MVQ32bFhFZtwfR5UsIqHcWf1YngN2FPJs%3D&amp;reserved=0"><strong>online brochure</strong></a> to find out more!
+- template: full-width-media-element
+  block: media-1
+  image: "/uploads/pn-placeholder-shrunken-2.png"
+  width: '800'
+- template: 1-column-text
+  block: one-column-1
+  alignment: left
+  textAlignment: left
+  has_padding: true
   headline: Project Nightingale April 2022 update pending!
   headerColor: "#B8E986"
   content: 'We are excited to be launching a new Project Nightingale x My Arthritis